- Green: Your section score meets or exceeds the benchmark.

 The SAT test is among the most important standardized tests you’ll take during your high school years.
 Designed to measure your ability to analyze and problem-solve, the test is also intended to assess your college and career readiness.
 The SAT and ACT are the exams most commonly used by college admissions committees to weigh decisions about college acceptances.

-If you’re considering taking the SAT or you are preparing for an upcoming test date, you may be wondering what exactly counts as a “good” score on the SAT.
+If you’re considering taking the SAT or are preparing for an upcoming test date, you may be wondering what exactly counts as a “good” score on the SAT.
 Maybe you want to know so that you can weigh your chances at college admissions.
 Maybe you’re trying to set a realistic target score for yourself.
 Whatever the case may be, there is no one-size-fits-all answer.

 To learn more about the factors weighing into the strength of your SAT score and how you can determine what a good SAT score will be for you, read on.